 - Sriracha or other hot sauce for passing around

 Heat the oil in a large skillet.
 Add the onion and sauté over medium heat until translucent.
 Add the bell pepper and tempeh, turn the heat up to medium-high, and continue to sauté until all are turning golden brown.
+Stir frequently.